 ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of a brain tumor and its treatment.
 This page includes several links outside of this guide to other sections of this website.
 Use the menu to see other pages.

 Every treatment for a brain tumor can cause side effects or changes to your child’s body and how they feel.
 For many reasons, people do not experience the same side effects even when given the same treatment for the same type of tumor.
 This can make it hard to predict how your child will feel during treatment.

 Coping with physical side effects

 Common physical side effects from each treatment option for DIG are described within the Types of Treatment section.
 Learn more about the side effects of a brain tumor and its treatment, along with ways to prevent or control them.
 Changes to your child’s physical health depend on several factors, including the tumor’s stage, the length and dose of treatment, and your child’s general health.

-Sometimes, physical side effects can last after treatment ends.
+Sometimes, side effects can last after treatment ends.
 Doctors call these long-term side effects.
 They call side effects that occur months or years after treatment late effects.
 Treating long-term side effects and late effects is an important part of your child's care.
-Learn more by reading the Follow-up Care section of this guide or talking with your child’s doctor.
+Learn more by reading the Follow-Up Care section of this guide or talking with your child’s doctor.

 Coping with emotional and social effects

 Your family can have emotional and social effects after a diagnosis of DIG.
-This may include dealing with difficult emotions, such as anxiety or anger, or managing stress.
+This may include dealing with a variety of emotions, such as anxiety or anger, or managing stress.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about the diagnosis.